 What are the Different Examples of Employee Misconduct?

 As mentioned above, there are many examples of employee misconduct.
-However, the most common ones are the following:
+Let’s go over the most common:

 Theft and Fraud

 Theft and fraud are some of the worst types of gross misconduct that an employee can commit in any organization.
-It is illegal, immoral, and highly damaging to a company’s reputation if it gets out.
-It can lead to loss of potential customers, and legal and financial troubles.
+If it gets out, it is illegal, immoral, and highly damaging to a company’s reputation.
+It can lead to loss of potential customers and legal and financial troubles.

-There are several forms of fraud, including embezzlement, stealing a credit card, tax evasion, and voter or insurance fraud.
-However, there are also other forms of theft and fraud, such as stealing merchandise, using company resources for personal reasons, stealing from co-workers, etc.
+Several forms of fraud exist, including embezzlement, stealing a credit card, tax evasion, and voter or insurance fraud.
+However, there are other forms of theft and fraud, such as stealing merchandise, using company resources for personal reasons, stealing from co-workers, etc.

 Violence